 What topics do you discuss with your circle?
 Are you lifting people up or talking about people behind their backs?
 Are you encouraging each other or breaking each other down?

-In a season of chaos and uncertainty, like this pandemic, it is easy to get frustrated.
-You must be intentional with your positivity.
-Find things to be grateful for.
-Part of your daily routine should be finding something that you are grateful for.
-Positivity breeds positivity.
+In times of chaos and uncertainty, i.e. the pandemic, it is very easy to get frustrated.
+You must be intentional with your positivity and share it with others.
+You should also find things to be grateful for and make it a part of your daily routine ’cause positivity breeds positivity.

-I end my workday with writing down one thing that I am grateful for.
+As for me, I always end my day writing down at least one thing that I am grateful for.
 As a family, we are intentional about finding bright spots.
 Every day at dinner, we ask the kids, “What was the best part of your day?”